pub struct OutputPin { /* private fields */ }Expand description

 pub fn is_set_high(&self) -> bool

-if the pin’s output state is set to High
+Returns true if the pin’s output state is set to High.

 sourcepub fn set_pwm(&mut self, period: Duration, pulse_width: Duration) -> Result<()>